Matter Silicon Labs Lighting Example (Zephyr)#

 Limitations#

-This example has the following limitations specific to the SiWx917 platform:
+This example has the following limitations:

 1. No GPIO Support: This implementation does not include GPIO control for physical LEDs or buttons.
 All lighting operations are software-only.